Skip to content

 William McRae’s Letters: A WWI Pilot and Soldier (1916)

 In 1916, William McRae made the decision to combine his passion for flying with his duty as a soldier.
-He leaves his family’s farm in Agassiz, British Columbia, and travelled to Vancouver to begin his miliary training.
+He left his family’s farm in Agassiz, British Columbia, and travelled to Vancouver to begin his military training.
 These letters from William McRae, a Royal Flying Corps pilot from…

 • Victorian Christmas in Canada vintage christmas tree in victorian living room